AdesinaA/data-analysis/Sales store analysis/readme.md

 determine weak areas and opportunities for a sales store to boost their business growth.

 ### objective
--
+- which category is best selling and most profitable
+- what are the best selling and most profitable sub-category
+- which is the top selling sub-category
+- which customer segment is most profitable
+- which is the preferred ship mode
+- which region is the most profitable
+- which city has the highest number of sales

 ### tools
+python for data cleaning, data transformation, data visualisation and data analysis

+### dataset used
-python for data cleaning, data transformation, data visualisation and data analysis dataset used the dataset used for this project can be accessed here reports (objective response derived from the analysis) what are the trends identified? majority of users (84.2%) are using the app to track sedentary activities and not using it for tracking their health habits.
+the dataset used for this project can be accessed [here](https://www.kaggle.com/datasets/akashkothare/tsf-datasets?select=SampleSuperstore.csv)

+### reports (objective response derived from the analysis)
+what are the trends identified? majority of users (84.2%) are using the app to track sedentary activities and not using it for tracking their health habits.